-Responding to and supporting someone who has experienced sexual harm can be complex, but chances are the person has come to you because they trust you.
+Responding to and supporting someone who has experienced sexual harm or gender-based violence (GBV) can be complex, but chances are the person has come to you because they trust you.

 How to respond to a disclosure of sexual harm